Wars of the Roses

 House of York

 The main challenge to the Lancastrian kings came from the descendants of Edmund, duke of York.

-The below table provides an expanded, if incomplete, genealogy of the kings of England from Edward III to Henry VIII, encompassing the period known as the Wars of the Roses (select to open in a new window).
+The below table provides an expanded, albeit incomplete, genealogy of the kings of England from Edward III to Henry VIII, encompassing the period known as the Wars of the Roses (select to open in a new window).

 The genealogy shows that the lineages from both Lionel, duke of Clarence and Edmund, duke of York provided the Yorkists with a strong case for the right to rule England.
 So much so that in 1461 Edward of York declared himself King Edward IV.
 The Yorkist involvement in the Canterbury Roll is explained in further detail in the Yorkist Revision.

 Ultimately, the dynastic dispute concluded in 1485 when Henry Tudor (a distant Lancastrian claimant) was crowned Henry VII after defeating the last of the Yorkist kings, Richard III.
-Henry VII married Richard's sister, Elizabeth of York, founding the Tudor dynasty - a royal house that achieved infamy and renown over the next 117 years until the death of Henry VII's granddaughter, Elizabeth I.
+Henry VII married Richard's niece, Elizabeth of York, founding the Tudor dynasty – a royal house that achieved infamy and renown over the next 117 years until the death of Henry VII's granddaughter, Elizabeth I.